 Article 31.
 A student who intends to withdraw from the University shall follow the prescribed procedure and obtain permission from the President.

 Transfer:

-- Article 32.
-A student who intends to transfer to another graduate school shall follow the prescribed procedure and apply to the President for such transfer. - (2) A student wishing to transfer from a course at another graduate school or the United Nations University to the GSHS shall follow the prescribed procedure and obtain permission from the President.
+Article 32.
+A student who intends to transfer to another graduate school shall follow the prescribed procedure and apply to the President for such transfer.

+(2) A student wishing to transfer from a course at anothe